wow-uh/wow-uh/content/authors/guta-abeshu/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "gwabesu@uh.edu"
+# email: "gwabesu@uh.edu"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Alumni
 ---

 Ecohydrology in a natural and built environment is my primary research theme, focusing on the novel use of large data sets for continental-scale research questions regarding catchment hydrology, vegetation dynamics, sediment hydrology, etc. My modeling research mainly focuses on water management infrastructures representations in the global hydrologic model.